 Every teacher and teaching assistant has a laptop connected to the school network and an interactive screen with sound.

-Internet access is available in all classrooms and public areas
+Internet access is available in all classrooms and public areas.

 Each class has one allocated slot per week for teaching computing as a discrete subject and have priority use of the laptop bank during this time.
 To support the delivery of computing lessons, teachers may request to teach their computing as a 'block' of lessons over a series of days rather than as discrete lessons once per week.

 The laptop bank and iPad bank is available for cross-curricular use throughout the school day